 Main Walls

 Repair Category 2

-Notes An area of render below the kitchen window is bossed.
+Notes There is vegetation to walls.

-Cracking is evident to render.
+There is some open pointing and erosion evident.

-A building contractor will be able to advise on any necessary repairs.
+A building contractor will be able to advise further.

 Windows, External Doors and Joinery

 Repair Category 2

-Notes The seals of double glazed units have failed, resulting in condensation between the panes of glass.
-These units can be repaired/replaced by a glazing contractor.
-There are loose handles.
+Notes Decay is evident to cills.
+A window is broken.
+A joinery contractor will be able to advise further.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.